BRIGIT'S WELL IN CONCERT WITH SPECIAL GUEST, CELLIST KRIS YENNEY

 Suggested donation $10 / $25 Family at the door --- Please

-Well has been captivating Southern California audiences for over ten years
+Well has been captivating Southern California audiences for over twenty years

 with their elegant, acoustic arrangements of traditional Celtic music.
 The

 duo is composed of two versatile musicians: Barbary Grant on vocals, Irish

 harp, piano, and fretted dulcimer, and Aimee Aul on flute, backing vocals,

 recorder, and pennywhistle.
 Their musical collaboration as well as their

 friendship began in the mid 1980's when they met as undergraduates in the

 Music Department at Cal State Fullerton.
 Since that time they have moved

 from classical repertoire to the rich heritage of traditional Celtic